what is ngac?

 NGAC's priority projects

 The Committee works on priority projects and provides recommendations to the Board for decision and action.
-Current projects include:
+Recent projects include:

 Do you have comments or questions for NGAC?

 Contact the current chair of NGAC, Alisa Howlett, who will forward your comments to the committee.

 Follow NGAC at @aliangac